Floodplain Management

 Always follow emergency instructions that will be broadcast over local television and radio stations through the Emergency Alert System as weather advisories are released or updated by the National Weather Service.
 If evacuations are required, it is imperative that you follow instructions.
 Street patrols and door-to-door notifications may be used if an evacuation is mandatory.
 Generally, residents are given 48-72 hours notice in advance of a hurricane.

 Charleston County also uses a telephone notification system for emergency information.
-For more information and free registration, please visit http://alert.charlestoncounty.org.
+For more information and free registration, please visit the Charleston County Citizen Alert Notification System.

 Questions regarding emergency procedures may be directed to the Emergency Management Department.